Protection of the Arctic Marine Environment: Arctic Maritime Strategic Plan 2015–2025

-The second Arctic Maritime Strategic Plan was accompanied by two plans to strengthen its progress; the Implementation Plan and Communication Plan.
-The former was intended to provide the council with an increasingly structured approach to achieving the Working Group's goals, as well as providing guidelines against which progress could be appraised.
-The latter intended to facilitate communication and understanding to ensure their fulfilment.
+The second Arctic Maritime Strategic Plan was accompanied by two plans to strengthen its progress: the Implementation Plan and Communication Plan.
+The former was intended to provide the Arctic Council with an increasingly structured approach to achieving the Working Group's goals, as well as providing guidelines against which progress could be appraised.
+The latter aimed to facilitate communication and understanding to ensure the fulfilment of the working group's goals.

+Cooperation

 PAME works in partnership with The Arctic Council's five additional working groups to construct its strategic plans and suggest mechanisms for their implementation.
 The five additional working groups of the Arctic Council are: